cheng6076/mlm/README.md

 1D version of Grid LSTM with cells on depth dimension as well.
 The original paper is *Grid LSTM (Kalchbrenner et al., 2015)*, also described in *Depth-Gated LSTM (Yao et al., 2015)*.
 Perplexity 112

-If you spot any mistake of the code, please kindly let me know by contacting cheng6076@gmail.com.